tobyhodges/studious-happiness/episodes/05c-iterable-data-types.md

 teaching: 5
 exercises: 0
 questions:
-- "What is iteration?"
-- "What is the difference between ordered and unordered types?"
-- "What is the difference between mutable and immutable types?"
+- "What do sequences, sets, and dictionaries have in common?"
+- "How do they differ?"
+- "When should I use each type?"
 objectives:
 - "Explain what it means for a data type to be iterable."
-- "Explain what ordered means in the context of iterable variables."
+- "Understand the difference between ordered and unordered types."
 - "Explain  how a mutable data type differs from an immutable data type."
+- "Understand when to use one iterable type versus another."
 keypoints:
 - "Iterable data types are collections of objects."
 - "Ordered data types perserve the order of creation."
 - "Unordered data types return data in a random order."
 - "Mutable data types can be changed in place."
 - "Immutable data types cannot be changed in place.
 To modify them, you must create a new object."
+- "All iterable types have a *length*, the number of items they hold"
+- "Choose an iterable type that makes your code safer and easier to understand."
 ---

 # What is an iterable data type?